SimonAndro/github-leaderboard/index.md

 3. Access to all UI features, customize User Interface as per your choice.
 3. Allow specifying period of contributions ie  month or year
-3. The leaderboard updates in realtime as the use contributions change
+3. The leaderboard updates in realtime as the user contributions change
 3. Easy to place shortcode any where with much more options now

 ```